Skip to main content

 Learn More from FCDGC Learn More from GARD

-Also known as Congenital Disorder of Glycosylation Type Is
+Also known as congenital disorder of glycosylation type Is

 A rare, X-linked condition caused by new genetic (de novo) mutations affecting N-linked glycosylation.
 Symptoms manifest during infancy and include intractable seizures, extremity swelling, recurrent infections, bleeding problems, an enlarged liver, a small head, severe developmental delay, intellectual disability, and affected vision.